tkikawa/WAGASCI-BabyMIND-MC/README.md

 ### ROOT

-[ROOT](https://root.cern.ch/) an object-oriented program and library developed by CERN.
+[ROOT](https://root.cern.ch/) is an object-oriented program and library developed by CERN.
 ROOT 5.22 has been tested.

 ## Run the simulation